 If we prepared the documents that you would like to change, then we have them in our system and can make the changes easily.
 We would need your instructions in clear detail - this could be an email referring to specific sections of the document, or a mark-up of a copy of the document.
 (Please do not mark-up the original signed document, as that would invalidate it and leave you unprotected until the new document is signed.)
-It's likely that we would talk on the phone to clarify your intentions, or have a meeting to discuss anything that may be on your mind or undecided.
-After your wishes are clarified, then our staff can usually turn around the changes in a week or so.
-This work is charged at our discounted hourly rates.
+In order to be sure we understand your wishes clearly, it is important that we meet in person or have a call.
+(Please schedule this on our calendar.
+We cannot undertake changes without first having a meeting or a call.)
+Once we clearly understand your wishes, then our staff can usually turn around the changes in a week or so.
+This work is charged at our discounted hourly rates

 Revised documents are, legally, new documents, so we need to print and sign them with the same formalities as the original documents.
 This normally done in our office, where we have witnesses and notaries readily available.